spineo/quotations/index.md

 ```

-Alternatively, the filtering script can output the author tags and then have the quote extraction script apply these directly when searching the site(s) (instead of returning and then filtering a broader search keyed by topic)
+Alternatively, the filtering script can output the author keywords and then have the quote extraction script apply these directly when searching the site(s) (instead of returning and then filtering a broader search keyed by topic)

 ## Web Framework